Incoming & Prospective Students & Families

 Are cell phones or electronic devices allowed?
 Students are not to use their cell phone during class time without teacher permission.

 Does each student get a locker and when do they get one?
 Do they need to share?
 Whom does my student contact if they do not get a locker?
-Lockers are distributed the morning of the first day of school when the student picks up their official schedule.
+Lockers are distributed the morning of the first day of school when students pick up their official schedule.
 Each 9th grader should be able to have a locker and not need to share.
 However, this sometimes takes a few weeks to settle out at the beginning of the year because we are adjusting our rolls to reflect students who have moved over the summer or who do not require a locker.
-If your student has not been assigned a locker by the second week of school, your student should check with custodian Young Wong in the Commons regularly to see if a locker has opened up.
+If your student has not been assigned a locker by the second week of school, your student should check with our custodian in the Commons regularly to see if a locker has become available.

 Can students drive to school?
 Yes, but students cannot park in the staff parking lot by the tennis courts, in front of the school in the Visitor parking spots, or in designated Ballard Pool parking spots.
 Students must park on the street.